 Rust mites cause similar damage on both Fraser fir and hemlocks.
 Rust mite damage in the foothills is the most common problem, whereas spider mite damage on Fraser fir is more common.
 Rust mites are a springtime pest occurring as early as January in the foothills on hemlock and in March and April in Fraser fir in the mountains.
 Rust mites cause bronzing instead of yellowing on the foliage.
 When seen through a handlens, rust mite feeding appears as scratches on the needles instead of the distinct yellow spots caused by spider mites.

 The SSM can also survive on harvested trees and continue to feed and reproduce on the Christmas tree in the home.
-This occurs when the weather is mild during harvest and the mites have not become dormant.
+This occurs when the weather is mild and dry during harvest and the mites have not become dormant.
 Homeowners have complained of webbing on trees, needle shed, and the mites themselves moving onto ornaments, presents, and furnishings.
+However, this only rarly occurs.

 It is important to be able to distinguish both spider mite damage and the mites themselves.
 Spider mite numbers can build rapidly and crash just as rapidly.
 If a field of trees isn't visited for a month or more, spider mites can easily build-up, cause damage, and then die out.
 Many growers have treated trees damaged by spider mites when no mites were left to control, wasting pesticide application without preventing damage.